Hogg Foundation for Mental Health: 1971-Present

 Throughout the early 1970s, the foundation focused on funding mental health services for historically underrepresented groups across Texas.

 In 1971, foundation leaders worked with University of Texas Health Science Center at San Antonio (UTHSCSA) faculty and community leaders of Crystal City in South Texas to discuss the development of the Zavala County Mental Health Outreach Program, which was intended to establish mental health services for the Hispanic population in the area.
 The program struggled to meet the specific linguistic, financial, and personal needs of the community.

 In 1972, the foundation hosted the first National Congress of Black Professionals in Higher Education, a three-day conference that focused on the need for more Black administrators in policy-influencing positions at academic institutions, increased support for Black students, and the development of curriculum and policies that would meet the needs of Black individuals.

 From 1990 to 1995, the foundation carried out “School of the Future,” a $2 million initiative to provide increased health services in Austin, Dallas, Houston, and San Antonio schools.
-The program focused on early intervention for low-income students and their families and was largely considered a success.
+The program focused on early intervention for low-income students and their families.